 Success!
 Now check your email to confirm your subscription.

 Let’s take a peek into the book Eat like a Fish and see how he does it.
 Read the two quotes below.
-Notice how Smith pulls the reader into the situation with just a few words, and with just one paragraph, leaves us with a vivid sense of the story:
+Notice how Smith pulls the reader into the situation with just a few words, and through just one paragraph, leaves us with a vivid sense of the story:

 The ER nurses wouldn’t let me be.
 The first day I pushed my cart into their domain, they swarmed, demanding to know my story.
 They were all ages and sizes, but all shared a mix of warmth, strength, and irreverence.
 They made fun of my teenage silence and anger, forcing me to unfurl.
 I’d join them at the nurse’s station, listening to gossip about new patients, shitty boyfriends and husbands, grim tales of bad sex, frustration with sloppy and arrogant doctors.
 They were great storytellers, able to slide from ridicule to compassion mid-sentence.
 During that time in my life, they were my ballast.
 No wonder I later married a nurse.
 (Page 28)